linuxdeepin/deepin-editor/src/assets/deepin-editor/editor/en_US/editor.md

 ### Theme

-The window theme provides three theme types, namely Light Theme, Dark Theme and System Theme.
+There are three window themes, namely Light Theme, Dark Theme and System Theme.

 1. On the Text Editor interface, click ![icon_menu](../common/icon_menu.svg).
 2. Click **Theme** to select one theme.